Bringing Excellent and Equitable Teaching to Life in D.C.

 - Protect time for teacher learning and remove priorities that don’t allow teachers to focus on deepening pedagogical content knowledge.

-DCPS’s commitment to centering excellent and equitable instruction while creating the operational flexibility and school-based choice for contextual relevance has made LEAP work.
+DCPS’s commitment to centering excellent and equitable instruction while creating operational flexibility and school-based choice for contextual relevance has made LEAP work.
 Looking into the future, the district now has bolstered capacity to bridge student and teacher needs with support, igniting the potential to keep rising.